Martinh-pb/flutter_cource/README.md

 # flutter_course

-A new Flutter project to follow along with a course.
+A Flutter project to follow along with a course.

 Just some demo app.